kpiris/bcbbr/README.md

 > [!TIP]
-If one should need to restore more than one organization vault, a manual import via, for example, the web vault can be done.
+If one should need to restore more than one organization vault, a manual import via the admin console can be done.
 After that, the restore vault attachments script can be run with all the attachments backup files as arguments.

 ## Restore attachments script: